Second-Responders to the arts

 new ground which needs to be explored.
 It is hoped that Second-Responders to the arts can begin

-to discover these role potentials among ourselves, take actions and perhaps set examples for others
+to discover these role potentials as they engage in their work, take actions and perhaps set examples

-lives at risk in our forms of 'second-response', our rapid action may make an
+lives at risk in our role as 'second-response', our rapid action may make an

 important, even critical contribution to a stricken community's ability

 It is entirely speculative at this point about what arts second-response teams might find

 useful in arts recovery.
 Certainly there will be a need to build contact databases of local arts

 groups and artists throughout the world to have on hand in case of an emergency.
 Such databases